 This longtime Stephen Starr restaurant in Bal Harbour Shops, which just moved into a brand new location on the mall's top floor, continues to be a go-to destination for the Gucci-clad set thanks to chef Makoto Okuwa’s pristine sushi menu.
 In addition to the raw stuff, Makoto’s modern Japanese dishes, bincho charcoal robata, and surprisingly affordable lunch bento boxes have hungry shoppers making this a staple in their rotation.

-From the family behind the now-closed Sushi Deli and Japanese Market comes Sushi Erika.
+Sushi Erika comes from the family behind the now-closed Sushi Deli and Japanese Market.
 Operated by the daughter of Sushi Deli’s owner Michio Kushi, Erika Kushi, it features a similar feel and menu as its predecessor, housing just four tables and a small no-frills sushi bar.
-Favorites from Sushi Deli, like the sweet shrimp, macadamia, and love rolls, make an appearance on the menu, along with well-priced sashimi options.
+Favorites from Sushi Deli, like the sweet shrimp, macadamia, and love rolls, appear on the menu, along with well-priced sashimi options.
 At the same time, newcomers like octopus salad also are found on the menu.

 While Wabi Sabi may be known for its pristine donburi bowls, sushi lovers can indulge in a la carte pieces of fish or opt for the Wabi Sabi Omakase with 12 pieces of nigiri and one maki of the chef’s choice.